Hailey Bieber's Rhode Skin is releasing more of this sold-out product

 You can find out more details including release date and time and how to sign up to the waitlist below.

-It’s been confirmed by Bieber and the brand that the Strawberry Glaze Lip Treat will officially be back in stock on 12 September.
+It’s been confirmed by Bieber and the brand that the Strawberry Glaze Lip Treatment will officially be back in stock on 12 September.

 The limited edition release will be available at rhodeskin.com from 9am PST / 5pm BST.
 It’s priced at £16/$16.